Grld-Andy/Tune8/README.md

 Customizable Settings: Customize your music listening experience with adjustable settings for playback, display, and more.

 # ***NB : Still in Development***

-fix: media player still plays if there is no song
-fix: remove song plays next song in clicked queue